top of page

 • pole assessment workflows such as asset inventories, pole inspections, joint use audits, and field verification

-Users can also create "jump to's" that will change which step appears next depending on the action taken from field technicians.
-This, along with the ability to add and reorder steps puts infinite configurability into project managers' hands.
+Users can also use Step Actions that will change which step appears next depending on the action taken from field technicians.
+This, along with the ability to add and reorder steps, puts infinite configurability into project managers' hands.
 Multiple Assessments can be created for different scopes of work, and can be used to provide structure for newer field teams while still enabling them to collect great data.

 Using Mobile Assessments